alexandru/alexn.org/source/_posts/2012-01-16-cosine-similarity-euclidean-distance.markdown

 [0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 1]
 {% endhighlight %}

-Again, 4 coordinates are different.So here's the deal with Euclidean
+Again, 4 coordinates are different.
+So here's the deal with Euclidean
-distance: it measures *dissimilarity*, instead of similarity.
+distance: it measures *dissimilarity*.
 The coordinates that are the same are less important than the coordinates that are different.
 For my purpose here, this is not good - because articles with more tags (or less) tags than the average are going to be disadvantaged.

 ## Cosine Similarity